 Mr. Jenkins has extensive experience in debt finance, counterparty risk, distressed corporate transactions, derivatives, securities transactions, and other domestic and international financial transactions.

 Since 2008, Mr. Jenkins has been recognized in the area of structured finance law by Best Lawyers in America.
-He was named a Massachusetts leader in bankruptcy law in the 2011–2017 editions of Chambers USA, where clients noted his “availability, flexibility and understanding.”
+He was named a Massachusetts leader in bankruptcy law in the 2011–2018 editions of Chambers USA, where clients noted his “availability, flexibility and understanding,” and is recommended by Legal 500 U.S. in the area of corporate restructuring.

 Prior to joining Morrison & Foerster in 2016, Mr. Jenkins’ representative matters included serving as counsel to: